 We use the hands for a lot of everyday tasks.
 Itching on the fingertips can thus prove very limiting.
-When it occurs, fingertips itching is usually accompanied by other symptoms such as swelling, rash, and burning.
+It is not uncommon for other symptoms such as swelling, rash, and burning to accompany fingertips itching.
 Now, what causes itchy fingertips?
 Here is a breakdown of possible causes along with tips on how to treat and keep your fingers feeling their best.

 What Does Itchy Fingertips Mean?